History of Madeira: Autonomy

+In the wake of the 1974 Carnation Revolution in Lisbon, graffiti in Funchal announced the birth of a Madeiran independence movement, The Madeira Archipelago Liberation Front (Frente de Libertação do Arquipélago da Madeira), or FLAMA.
+Between 1974 and 1978 FLAMA carried out around 200 bomb attacks, their most audacious being an attempt in 1978 to assassinate the visiting left-wing presidential candidate Otelo Saraiva de Carvalhoa.
+Comprising anti-communist students (FLAMA referred to the mainland Portuguese as "Cubans"), and supported by conservatives unreconciled to the overthrow of the Estado Novo and its colonial empire, FLAMA may represented more a reaction among regional elites to the revolutionary left than truly ethnic or separatist sentiment.
+The movement wound down when the left failed to triumph in parliamentary elections, and once autonomous administration for Madeira was established under the new constitution..

-On 1 July 1976, following the democratic revolution of 1974, Portugal granted political autonomy to Madeira, celebrated on Madeira Day.
+On 1 July 1976, Portugal granted political autonomy to Madeira, celebrated on Madeira Day.
 The region now has its own government and legislative assembly.
 In September 1978, the Madeira flag was adopted.
 The blue part symbolizes the sea surrounding the island and the yellow represents the abundance of life on the island.
 The red cross of the Order of Christ, with a white cross on it, is identical to the one on the flag of Prince Henry's ships that discovered the island.
 In September 1980, the official anthem was adopted.

 In 1980, the Madeira International Business Centre was created.

 From 1976 to 2019, the center-right Social Democratic Party (PPD/PSD) had a majority of MPs in the regional parliament and ruled on its own.
 During most of that time, from 1978 to 2015 (37 years), the regional government was headed by Alberto João Jardim, making him one of the longest-serving democratically elected leaders in the world.

 In the 2019 election, PPD/PSD won once again, but lost the majority it had always held.
 Now it governs in coalition with the Popular Party.